-With Color Right Now’s easy step by step instructions, you can learn how to design your racing bibs with Lunacy, another free online app that is simple to use.
+Designing racing bibs has never been easier!
+With Color Right Now‘s step-by-step instructions, you’ll learn how to create stunning designs for your racing bibs using Lunacy, a free online app that’s simple to use.

 From the Microsoft Windows App site download LUNACY

 To begin setting up your artboard on Lunacy.

 – First navigate to the artboard logo by going to the top left corner of the application.
 Once you’ve located the artboard logo, click and drag your mouse in the main area of the application to create a new artboard.